 You don't have to strain your body to benefit from exercise.
 Even moderate exercise is good for you.
 The CDC and the American Heart Association recommend at least 30 of moderate activities include:

-For increased benefit to your heart and lungs, try more vigorous aerobic activity. are examples of more vigorous activities:
+For more benefit to your heart and lungs, try more vigorous aerobic activity.
+These are examples of more vigorous activities: